 Scientifically called a Solar Lentigo but known more commonly as age spots, it occurs to sun-exposed areas of the face, back and forearms.
 It is a benign condition and are larger in size compared to freckles, carrying an oval to round shape that can change in size.
 Aging and sun-exposure will increase its numbers and depth of colour.

-Sun protection is vital to heal solar lentigo, and some lightening creams do work.
-For permanent results, laser pigmentation removal is recommended for all skin types.
+Sun protection is essential in managing sun spots, and certain lightening creams may help.
+For longer-lasting results, PICOPULSE™ is recommended and suitable for all skin types.

 What is Post-Inflammatory Hyperpigmentation (PIH)?